MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

 ### Privacy: 2022

+- Certified Neural Network Watermarks with Randomized Smoothing. [[paper]](https://arxiv.org/abs/2207.07972) [[code]](https://github.com/arpitbansal297/Certified_Watermarks)
+  - Arpit Bansal, Ping-yeh Chiang, Michael Curry, Rajiv Jain, Curtis Wigington, Varun Manjunatha, John P Dickerson, Tom Goldstein. *ICML 2022*
+  - Key Word: Watermarking Neural Networks; Certified Defenses; Randomized Smoothing.
+  - <details><summary>Digest</summary> Watermarking is a commonly used strategy to protect creators' rights to digital images, videos and audio.
+Recently, watermarking methods have been extended to deep learning models -- in principle, the watermark should be preserved when an adversary tries to copy the model.
+However, in practice, watermarks can often be removed by an intelligent adversary.
+Several papers have proposed watermarking methods that claim to be empirically resistant to different types of removal attacks, but these new techniques often fail in the face of new or better-tuned adversaries.
+In this paper, we propose a certifiable watermarking method.
+Using the randomized smoothing technique proposed in Chiang et al., we show that our watermark is guaranteed to be unremovable unless the model parameters are changed by more than a certain l2 threshold.

 - RelaxLoss: Defending Membership Inference Attacks without Losing Utility. [[paper]](https://arxiv.org/abs/2207.05801) [[code]](https://github.com/DingfanChen/RelaxLoss)
   - Dingfan Chen, Ning Yu, Mario Fritz. *ICLR 2022*